Azure-Samples/AzureStack-AdminPowerShell-OMSIntegration/docs/setup.md

 1. Update with the OMS/Log Analytics Workspace ID which can be found in the settings pane of your Log Analytics workspace
 #### OMSSharedKey = "<Log Analytics Workspace Shared Key>"
 1. Update with the OMS/Log Analytics Workspace Shared Key found in the settings pane of your Log Analytics workspace
+#### OEM = "<replace with your hardware vendor name>"
+1. Update with the name of your hardware vendor.
+Allows for reports in log analytics utilizing the OEM name.

 ### Step 4 – Update variables
 1. Open an elevated PowerShell ISE session